-Marie “the most organized woman in the world” Kondo has built an empire teaching people worldwide to how to change their lives through by decluttering their homes.
+Marie “the most organised woman in the world” Kondo has built an empire teaching people worldwide how to change their lives through by decluttering their homes.
 Feeling panicked about all your possessions?
 No worries—we’ve assembled a few of her most important tips here.

 Start out by sparking joy